Economic Development Certificate Program (Graduate)

 - Official sealed transcripts must accompany the application.

-- Statement of purpose and resume sent directly to the department.
+- Statement of purpose and resume

 The Graduate Certificate in Economic Development (CIP 45.0604) requires four three-credit courses for completion and provides broad exposure to the field.
 Students who successfully complete the program are prepared to take on additional responsibilities in their existing careers or begin new careers as economic development professionals.